 - Ireland's landscape is truly breathtaking.

-Words Acting Like Nouns
+Words That Act Like Nouns

 - Amy works at a flower shop.
 She enjoys her job.